 - Nausea, tummy pain, diarrhoea

-If you would like an appointment please telephone (01780 480889) or email (info@thebroadstreetpractice) rather than coming into the practice in person.
+If you would like an appointment please book online, telephone (01780 480889) or email (info@thebroadstreetpractice) rather than coming into the practice in person.
 If you get the answerphone, please ensure you leave a message.
-We will get back to you at the first opportunity.
+You can also book online via our website or Facebook page.

-Patients aged over 70, those who have health issues which put them at increased risk of Covid-19 complications or those living or working with vulnerable or shielding individuals may be managed remotely or if they need to be seen in clinic, special arrangements will be made to reduce their risk.
+Patients aged over 70, those who have health issues which put them at increased risk of Covid-19 complications or those living or working with vulnerable or shielding individuals should advise us of the situation and, if necessary we can make special arrangements to reduce their risk.

-The practice will be thoroughly cleaned between each clinic session.
+The practice is thoroughly cleaned between each clinic session.

-Appointment times will be staggered to reduce congestion in the common areas of the practice and gaps will be introduced between appointments to allow for room airing and for practitioners to disinfect the treatment couch, chairs and equipment, attend to self-hygiene and don PPE.
+Appointment times are staggered to reduce congestion in the common areas of the practice and we are allowing time between each appointment so that practitioners can thoroughly clean the treatment couch, chairs, equipment and other contact surfaces, and attend to their self-hygiene and PPE.

 Arriving for your appointment

 Please shower/bath before you attend your appointment and wear clean clothes.
 Please come alone if possible.
-Please do not arrive early – we are trying to minimise the number of people in the practice at any one time and have carefully planned our schedules to maintain social distancing.
-Our practitioners will redouble their efforts to run to time (!).
+To minimise the number of people in our waiting areas, please do not arrive early.

 Your practitioner will be wearing appropriate PPE for your appointment to help keep you and them safe.
-What they wear depends on the nature of their work, their level of vulnerability and yours.
-It will include a face mask and perhaps also gloves, an apron, a gown or eye protection.
 Please bring an appropriate mask or face covering to wear during your treatment.
-We can supply masks to patients -disposable masks (£1), fabric washable masks (£5) – all money goes to The UK Sepsis Trust.
+We can supply – disposable masks (£1) or fabric washable masks (£5 adult, £3 child) – all money goes to The UK Sepsis Trust.

-Please allow your practitioner to open and close the clinic doors for you and avoid, as far as possible, touching anything in the treatment room.
-Please keep to a minimum the personal effects you bring with you (bags, coats etc).
+Please allow your practitioner to open and close doors for you and avoid, as far as possible, touching surfaces in the treatment room.
+Keep to a minimum the personal effects you bring with you (bags, coats etc).
 A tray will be provided, onto which you can place your keys, phone, jewellery etc during the session.
 This will be cleaned between appointments.

-We thank you for your patience and understanding during these challenging times.
-These policies will be regularly updated and, in time, relaxed!
-(Review date 29th July)
+Thank you for your patience and understanding during these challenging times.
+These policies will be regularly updated – and relaxed in time!